patcg-individual-drafts/private-aggregation-api/report_verification.md

 #### New network requests

-This requires the addition of a new network request for each listed token issuer.
+This requires the addition of a new network request for each listed token issuer, emitted when `runAdAuction` is invoked.

 #### Need to list all possible token issuers